-- (1) Where a detailed spatial plan exists, the competent authority may, if this is warranted by the circumstances, issue design specifications for the preparation of the building design documentation of a building subject to building permit requirement or of a significant civil engineering work if: - 1) more than five years have passed since the adoption of the detailed spatial plan; - 2) since the adoption of the detailed spatial plan, new important facts have emerged or the area governed by or influenced by the plan has significantly changed, due to which the detailed spatial plan can no longer be fully implemented, or - 3) after the adoption of the detailed spatial plan, the relevant legislation has been amended or spatial plans have been adopted that significantly affect the implementation of the detailed spatial plan. - (2) When issuing design specifications, consideration must be given to: - 1) the environment that has become established around the building or significant civil engineering work, including the types of building characteristic of the area; - 2) the avoidance of breaches of legislation or harm to the rights of persons or to the public interest; - 3) the requirements established in the comprehensive plan. - (3) Under subsection 1 of this section, no design specifications may be issued to change the essential character of the planning solution established by the detailed spatial plan, to supplement a detailed spatial plan that amends the comprehensive plan, to issue supplementary criteria for construction works that are to be built in a public water body and that have a permanent connection to the shore or are functionally connected to the shore, or to supplement the national or local special spatial plan. - (4) Where relevant and in addition to the detailed spatial plan, in relation to the building or significant civil engineering work the design specifications specify: - 1) its purpose of use; this includes specifying the ratio of the plot's zoned purposes from which the purposes of use of the home or office building are derived, provided both purposes have been established earlier in the detailed spatial plan; - 2) the definition of the area to be occupied by buildings, including increase, decrease, rotation or movement of the area, but not in excess of 10 percent of the original solution; - 3) a change in its height or, if needed, depth, but not in excess of 10 percent of the original solution; - 4) the requirements concerning architectural solution, building work and appearance; - 5) the possible location of a construction work required to service the construction works situated in the land area: - 6) the need for site investigations; - 7) the principles for planting vegetation, for streetside maintenance or for traffic arrangements; - 8) the types of building allowed in the area governed by the plan; this includes the boundaries of the plots in the area provided the matter of boundaries is connected to the building of a complex of construction works, and provided that the building rights originally granted in the area governed by the plan remain unchanged.
+(1) Where a detailed spatial plan exists, the competent authority may, if this is warranted by the circumstances, issue design specifications for the preparation of the building design documentation of a building subject to building permit requirement or of a significant civil engineering work if:

+1) more than five years have passed since the adoption of the detailed spatial plan;

+2) since the adoption of the detailed spatial plan, new important facts have emerged or the area governed by or influenced by the plan has significantly changed, due to which the detailed spatial plan can no longer be fully implemented, or

+3) after the adoption of the detailed spatial plan, the relevant legislation has been amended or spatial plans have been adopted that significantly affect the implementation of the detailed spatial plan.

+(2) When issuing design specifications, consideration must be given to:

+1) the environment that has become established around the building or significant civil engineering work, including the types of building characteristic of the area;

+2) the avoidance of breaches of legislation or harm to the rights of persons or to the public interest;

+3) the requirements established in the comprehensive plan;

+4) special conditions of heritage conservation provided in the detailed spatial plan, if these are required under the Heritage Conservation Act.

+(3) Under subsection 1 of this section, no design specifications may be issued to change the essential character of the planning solution established by the detailed spatial plan, to supplement a detailed spatial plan that amends the comprehensive plan, to issue supplementary criteria for construction works that are to be built in a public water body and that have a permanent connection to the shore or are functionally connected to the shore, or to supplement the national or local special spatial plan.

+(4) Where relevant, the design specifications specify, in respect of the building or significant civil engineering work, the provision made in the detailed spatial plan regarding:

+1) its purpose of use; this includes specifying the proportions of the plot's land use purposes that serve as the basis for the purposes of use of the residential or office building, provided both land use purposes have been previously prescribed in the detailed spatial plan;

+2) the definition of the area to be occupied by buildings, including increase, decrease, rotation or movement of the area, but not in excess of 10 percent of the original solution;

+3) a change in its height or, if needed, depth, but not in excess of 10 percent of the original solution;

+4) the requirements concerning architectural solution, building work and appearance;

+5) the possible location of a construction work required to service the construction works situated in the land area;

+6) the need for site investigations;

+7) the principles for planting vegetation, for streetside maintenance or for traffic arrangements;

+8) the types of building allowed in the area governed by the plan; this includes the boundaries of the plots in the area provided the matter of boundaries is connected to the building of a complex of construction works, and provided that the building rights originally granted in the area governed by the plan remain unchanged.